 The main focus of the EIA is to predict environmental effects (i.e., both positive and negative) that may result from the proposed project and associated infrastructure, and their potential significance.
 Predictions must consider all aspects and phases (e.g., construction, operation, and decommissioning) of the proposed project, and any indirect environmental effects, cumulative effects, and any effects that may result from accidents or malfunctions.
-In addition, potential effects, acid rock drainage, or effects that may be caused by extreme weather events (e.g., intense precipitation events, flooding), etc.
+In addition, potential effects of the environment on the proposed project must be predicted, such as climate change effects, acid rock drainage, or effects that may be caused by extreme weather events (e.g., intense precipitation events, flooding), etc.